Skip to content

 Suppressing typecheck errors

-// @tc-nocheck — silences every typecheck error in the file.
-Must appear at the top of the file:
+// @tc-nocheck — Put it at the top of a file.
+Silences every typecheck error in the file.

 ts